Hudson River Fishing Charters

 The Hot Spots…

-Over the last decade it has been well documented that the areas we will be targeting have produced all the records, Ira Kirlay reeled in a 55.6 whopper, the fish was 49 inches long, and holds the current New York State inland record, hailed as a sign that the biggest stripers will return to their favorite haunts for many generations to come.
+Over the last decade it has been well documented that the areas we will be targeting have produced most of the records, hailed as a sign that the biggest stripers will return to their favorite haunts for many generations to come.

 Striped bass is a highly prized species, many recreational fishermen consider it to be one of the most exciting and challenging fish to catch.